GerHobbelt/cef-wiki/GeneralUsage.md

 void MyClient::OnAfterCreated(CefRefPtr<CefBrowser> browser) {
   // Must be executed on the UI thread.
   REQUIRE_UI_THREAD();
-  // Protect data members from access on multiple threads.
-  AutoLock lock_scope(this);  // Deprecated -- see the “Threads” section.

   if (!m_Browser.get())   {
     // Keep a reference to the main browser. m_Browser = browser;